I ride a bike for transport, to get about town. In the small busy town where I live it is quite simply the quickest way of getting around.

 The second layer of security is to keep the bike inside a locked bicycle storage shed.
 I have covered the many methods of securing your shed whilst maintaining convenience on this page about shed door locks.

 The final layer is to secure the bike to an immovable object inside the locked shed.
-The most common method is to cast in a ground anchor into a concrete shed base or into a concrete pad beneath a timber shed floor.
-A high quality bike 'D' lock can then be used to secure the bike to the projecting eye bolt.
+The most secure method is to cast a ground anchor into a concrete shed base or into a concrete pad beneath a timber shed floor.
+However if your shed isn't built on a concrete base this wont be possible.
+For this reason I have developed the Shed Equipment Anchor which enables you to securely fasten a heavy steel bracket so that you can fix your bike to the frame of the shed.

 These levels of security should be more than enough to put off all but the most determined thief.
 However if your bike is stolen, there should be a significant trail of evidence to convince your house insurance company to pay out for your loss.
 Though I realise it wont ever make up for the loss of a treasured possession!